What Is a Medical Transcriptionist?

 Following confidentiality laws and guidelines

-To properly do their job, medical transcriptionists use specific equipment and tools.
-These include a PC, Microsoft Word, transcription software, a headset, and a foot pedal.
+Medical transcriptionists use specific equipment and tools that help them do their job properly.
+These can include a computer, word processing software, transcription software, a headset, and a foot pedal.

-To become a medical transcriptionist, you will need medical transcription training.
-Your employer also may ask you to complete on-the-job training as you adapt to your new work environment and get a feel for the pace of a medical office.

-To start working as a medical transcriptionist, you’ll need to complete a training programme.
-Most training programmes require a bachelor’s degree, usually in life sciences, but not all of them.
-Some transcriptionist programmes can be entered after 10+2.

-The main difference between levels of medical transcription training is whether you are entering the field in an entry-level position or a more senior role.
-The certification and education you complete will affect the job titles for which you are qualified.
-If you earn your medical transcriptionist certification after the 12th, you won’t have the same qualifications as someone who earned a bachelor’s and a post-graduate diploma in medical transcription.
+Job Bank Canada expects medical transcriptionist jobs will grow by 30 per cent by 2028 [4].
+These professionals are in demand as doctors' offices and health care facilities require additional support.
+There is a small shortage of medical transcriptionists expected by 2028.

+Employers typically prefer medical transcriptionists who have completed secondary school and completed a program to earn a Certified Medical Transcriptionist certificate.

-Duration: Depending on your chosen programme, medical transcription programmes take six months to one year to complete.
+Duration: Typically, the medical transcriptionist program takes between nine and 12 months to complete.

-Coursework: Medical transcription programmes will teach core skills like medical terminology, medical transcription, word processing software, and standard medical office procedures.
-A diploma and certification program will also train you on medical transcription devices.
+Coursework: Medical transcriptionist programs teach core skills like medical terminology, medical transcription, word processing software, and common medical office procedures.
+They can also include training material on how to use medical transcription devices.

-Cost: The average cost of a medical transcriptionist certificate programme is between ₹7,000 to ₹30,000 per year, depending on factors like location [1].
+Cost: The average cost of a medical transcriptionist certificate program is between $1,100 and $5,000.
+Equipment, fees, and materials are usually not included in this cost [1, 2, 3].

-Convenience: Online and hybrid options for both degree and certificate programmes exist.
+Convenience: You can find online and hybrid options for certificate programs.
 Most vocational schools or community colleges offer convenient options like this, along with classes that may fit the schedule of a working professional.

-You can become a registered medical transcriptionist by earning your certification, such as a Certification in Medical Transcriptionist (MT) from CIMS or a Registered Healthcare Documentation Specialist (RHDS) offered by the Association of Healthcare Documentation Integrity (AHDI).
-To qualify for this credential, you must complete an approved medical transcriptionist training or degree programme.
-This type of certification is best for entry-level medical transcriptionists who want to specialise in a certain area of health care.
+You can become a registered medical transcriptionist by earning your RHDS, or Registered Health Documentation Specialist, offered by the Association for Healthcare Documentation Integrity (AHDI).
+You’ll need to complete an approved medical transcriptionist training or degree program to qualify for this credential.
+This type of certification is best for entry-level medical transcriptionists who want to specialize in a certain area of health care.

-Another certification available to medical transcriptionists is the Certified Healthcare Document Specialist (CHDS), also available through the AHDI.
+Another certification available to medical transcriptionists is the Certified Health Document Specialist, or CHDS, also available through the AHDI.
 This certification is intended for medical transcriptionists with professional experience and an RHDS certification.
-Applicants for this certification must also have completed an approved programme and be qualified to work with US healthcare companies.
-CHDS certification is also meant to be certified in a particular area or speciality within the healthcare field.
+Applicants for this certification will also need to have completed an approved program.
+CHDS certification is also meant for certification in a particular area or specialty within the field of health care.
 To maintain RHDS or CHDS, you’ll need to apply for recertification every three years.

+Once you have your skills and education, it's time to apply for jobs.
+Getting your foot in the door can take a bit of patience and persistence.
+You can remain confident in your qualifications by remembering you’ve prepared yourself with the right information and by leveraging the plentiful resources on the internet to guide your job search.

-Becoming a medical transcriptionist takes anywhere from six months to one year.
-Aside from gaining your education and on-the-job training, applying for and finding a job will also take some time.
-If you want to add additional certifications, expect to spend more time pursuing that training.
+It usually takes nine to 12 months to become a medical transcriptionist.
+Aside from gaining your education and/or on-the-job training, it will also take some time to apply for and find a job.
+If you want to add certifications, expect to spend anywhere from six to 18 months per certification pursuing that training.

-Some key skills you need to work as a medical transcriptionist are good listening skills and the ability to think quickly, multitask, and communicate well.
-A few other skills you’ll need to be successful in this profession include:

-Typing skills and speed: This profession's core is the ability to type efficiently and accurately.
-You will need to be able to type at a relatively high rate of speed while also listening, which requires talent and skill.

 Medical assistant